Japan's household spending slumps by record as curbs hit travel, dining out

-The large spending drop will add to growing pressure on policymakers to ramp up moves to restore confidence among businesses and in particular consumers.
+Wages and a gauge of economic activity also tanked in the month, keeping pressure on policymakers to revive business and consumer confidence.

-Household spending slumped 16.2% in May from a year earlier, government data showed on Tuesday, falling at the quickest pace since comparable data became available in 2001.
+Household spending slumped 16.2% in May from a year earlier, official data showed on Tuesday, falling at the quickest pace since comparable data became available in 2001.

 The drop, which was larger than a median market forecast for a 12.2% fall, extended an 11.1% decline in April.

-A spending recovery is expected to be slow and fragile as households remain reluctant to loosen the purse strings even after a nationwide state of emergency was lifted in May.
+Analysts expect any recovery in spending to be slow and fragile as households remain reluctant to loosen the purse strings even after a state of emergency was lifted in May.

 “The pace of recovery is worrying,” said Atsushi Takeda, chief economist at Itochu Economic Research Institute.